emqx/eip/active/0032-dynamic-keepalive.md

 - `clientid` (string, required, bulk only): Target MQTT client identifier
 - `keepalive` (integer, required, bulk only): New keepalive interval in seconds
-- Single device payload is a string integer; client id is carried in the topic.
+- Single device payload is a string integer; the client id is derived from the publishing client's session.

 The broker computes the effective timeout as: